serversideup/financial-freedom/README.md

 Break free from third parties tracking every financial footstep you have.
 Run this application on any device or host that supports Docker -- if that's something like AWS, Digital Ocean, or even your own Raspberry Pi running in your basement.

+> [!IMPORTANT]
-### ⚠️ This product is actively being developed
+> **⚠️ This product is actively being developed**
-This started as a fun side project that took off faster than we expected.
+> This started as a fun side project that took off faster than we expected.
 We're currently revamping the product to make it easier for everyone to use and contribute.

 **Here's what you can do right now:**
 - **[Watch our progress](https://github.com/orgs/serversideup/projects/6/views/2)**: Watch us in realtime with GitHub projects.